auoeke/java-unsafe/README.md

 ```

 ### Developing
-[uncheck for IntelliJ IDEA](https://github.com/auoeke/uncheck#using-the-intellij-plugin) is recommended in order to disable checked exception warnings.
+Use [uncheck for IntelliJ IDEA](https://github.com/auoeke/uncheck#using-the-intellij-plugin) in order to disable the checked exception warnings.